FRAMEWORK and APPROACH

 - Trainers of trainers

-- Trainers of teachers in either pre-service or in-service training contexts of formal and non formal education
+- Trainers of teachers in either pre-service or in-service training contexts

 - Other multipliers (authors of textbooks, university professors in the field of education…)

 Participants have to demonstrate their experience and their interest in the theme of the Module series.
 They also need to be competent users of at least one of the two official languages of the Council of Europe: English or French.